 Karr’s article emphasizes the need of businesses to use calendaring platforms “where people can see your open windows to meet and select a convenient time.”
 This, he writes, helps to cut the back and forth that go between attendees to pick a suitable time.
 Karr also recommends for individuals to block out a buffer before and after each meeting “to ensure you have time to travel or knock out requests that you can take care of immediately.”

-Schedule.ly CEO echoed the same sentiments during the launch of the meeting scheduler.
+Schedule.cc CEO echoed the same sentiments during the launch of the meeting scheduler.
 “Your time is valuable, and so is that of your employees, customers, and essentially anyone you conduct meetings with on a daily basis,” he stated.

-8. It is AI powered
+8. It is AI-powered

 Unless you are living under a rock, we all know that artificial intelligence has changed the rule of the game in businesses.
-The human-like interaction and advanced algorithms make AI not only unique, but also offers better reliability and speed compared to humans.
-Best-in-class scheduling apps such as Schedule.ly use an AI-based assistant that cuts the incessant and annoying back and forth with clients when scheduling appointments.
+The human-like interaction and advanced algorithms make AI not only unique but also offers better reliability and speed compared to humans.
+Best-in-class scheduling apps such as Schedule.cc use an AI-based assistant that cuts the incessant and annoying back and forth with clients when scheduling appointments.
 What’s more, you can integrate the AI bot in the email, and this will allow the customer to promptly choose the best time that works for them.

 9. Allows for online self-scheduling

-This might seem as an obvious feature, but its importance cannot be overstated.
+This might seem like an obvious feature, but its importance cannot be overstated.
 A good app should allow users to book their appointments and make reservations on the go, which brings us to the next point.

 10. Device compatibility and easy access